finnsdottir/openrefine_fall2025/docs/numbers.markdown

-# Working with numbers in OpenRefine
+# Working with Numbers in OpenRefine

 While OpenRefine is a really powerful for cleaning text data - through facets, transformations, and clusters - it can also be used effectively to deal with numbers.